noviicee/Banque-De-Questions/Challenges/Monthly_Challenge/December/Day-1/Readme.md

 If we try to put this statement into a formula, for each day dp[i], the maximum money robbed will be maximum of dp[i-1] and dp[i-2]+nums[i].

-If we do this for all the remaining elements in the array, the resultant *dp[i]* will bbe the maximum money that can be robbed
+If we do this for all the remaining elements in the array, the resultant *dp[i]* will be the maximum money that can be robbed

 ### [Solution](Challenges/Monthly_Challenge/December/Day-1/sol.py)